 The period of care between leaving hospital and an individual taking up something of a more permanent option.
 This may be down to needing rehabilitative work, or perhaps the individual’s preferred assessed option isn’t readily available yet.

 Independent Reviewing Officer: Works for the local authority, but has an independent view of the care plan they have suggested for the child or young adult.

 The Integrated Service for Children with Additional Needs: Offers treatment and support to young people with additional needs and/or complex needs, by working with families and other healthcare professionals.

-Looked After Children: If a decision is made that a child will remain in foster care due to court orders, then the case will transfer to a LAC team.
+Looked After Children: If a decision is made that a child will remain in foster care as they cannot remain safely at home, due to court orders, then the case will transfer to a LAC team.
 They will work alongside other professionals to ensure the child receives suitable care, education and health services.

 Learning Disabilities: Helps children and adults who have difficulty learning because they are autistic, have aspergers or physical conditions that make learning difficult, such as cerebral palsy.
 The social worker will help to set educational goals for the client, outline services that their community can provide and list the modifications the community could make to help them to progress.

 Locality teams work with children aged 0-18 who are considered to be in need or at risk of harm.
 They’ll bring together a range of agencies to assist and support the child, and have close links with local schools and services, for example.

 The Multi-agency Safeguarding Hub: Provides a single point of access to a range of services that keep children safe, such as mental health services, social care, health services and victim support.
 They will screen all calls, and decide the most suitable course of action.